 Medicinal Properties of Rutin

-Rutin is bioflavonoid and vitamin.
-It is used in prevention and treatment of variety of diseases including piles, hemorrhage, heart diseases, varicose veins, bruises on skin, allergy etc. Below is given important medicinal properties of Rutin.
+Rutin is bioflavonoid, and vitamin.
+It is used in the prevention, and treatment of a variety of diseases including piles, hemorrhage, heart diseases, varicose veins, bruises on skin, allergy, etc. Below is given important medicinal properties of Rutin.